-On-site accommodation and meals are available for policing students studying the Associate Degree in Policing Practice.
+On-site accommodation and meals are available for policing students studying the Associate Degree in Policing Practice in session 2.
 Living on-site at the Police Academy has the benefit of living and learning in a policing environment with after-hours access to the Library, Learning Commons, physical fitness amenities and Wi-Fi.
 However, students have to be prepared that there may be circumstances where living on-site is not an option due to personal reasons or unavailability or residential rooms.

 Alternative arrangements can be made available through private accommodation in the city of Goulburn, details of which can be obtained by contacting Campus Management on (02) 4828 8525.

 Students can elect to have their $100 per week Accommodation and Travelling Allowance paid directly to the Police Academy to cover accommodation costs.
-All full time on campus students are provided with a $100 per week Accommodation and Travel Allowance which covers accommodation and meals during Sessions 1 and 2 of the Associate Degree in Policing Practice.
+All full time on campus students are provided with a $100 per week Accommodation and Travel Allowance which covers accommodation and meals during Session 2 of the Associate Degree in Policing Practice.
 Repeating or returning students are issued with the allowance, however there is one subject that if failed prevents that allowance from being allocated.
 Students are encouraged to speak with the police hub regarding which failed subject this affects.